It is analyzed to control the possible consequences of having diabetes through an exam.

 Formation of glycosylated hemoglobin

-Hemoglobin Glucose or Hemoglobin A1c HbA1c is a lower fraction of adult hemoglobin, which is formed slowly and not enzymatically, ie high levels of energy that would make it much faster.
+Hemoglobin Glucose or Hemoglobin A1c HbA1c is a lower fraction of adult hemoglobin formed slowly and not enzymatically, i.e., with high levels of energy that would make it much faster.

 Because the erythrocytes, which are round blood cells, are freely permeable to glucose.